reactjs/react-router-tutorial/lessons/11-productionish-server/README.md

 },
 ```

-Now when we run `npm start` it will check if our `NODE_ENV` is
+When you run `npm start` it checks if the value of our `NODE_ENV` environment variable is
-production.
-If it is, we run `npm run start:prod`, if it's not, we run
+`production`.
+If yes, it runs `npm run start:prod`, if not, it runs
 `npm run start:dev`.

 Now we're ready to create a production server with Express and add a new file at root dir.
 Here's a